abhinpai/pai-portfolio/docs/react/hooks/hooks_ctx.md

 ---

 :::note Questions 🤔
-1. What is context?
+1. What is the context?
 Why it is useful?
-2. How do you declare context in class component and how its different using hooks?
+2. How do you declare context in-class component and how its different using hooks?
 3. How do you optimize re-rendering when one value of context changes which is unnecessary
 :::